-Lt.
-Governor urges non-violent marijuana offenders to apply for pardon
+Lt. governor urges non-violent marijuana offenders to apply for pardon

 His office said the announcement – which comes just one day after Governor Tom Wolf came out in support of legalizing recreational marijuana – is all about second chances and allowing people to move on with their lives.

-“When people are arrested they have all sorts of hurdles to overcome,” said John Hargreaves of the PA Prison Society.
+“When people are arrested they have all sorts of hurdles to overcome,” said John Hargreaves of the Pennsylvania Prison Society.

 One substantial hurdle, Hargreaves said, is re-entering society with a marijuana offense on your record.